 A few years after the introduction of annual budget reporting in Hypergene, support for multi-annual budgeting of projects was also added.

 Hypergene was selected as the risk management tool.
-In concrete terms, risk management defines a number of risks to be evaluated, puts measures in place and follows up on them (so-called objects).
-The risks are valued on the basis of probability and consequence on a scale of 1-5.
+In concrete terms, risk management is the process of defining number of risks to be evaluated, putting measures in place and following up on them (so-called objects).
+The risks are assessed on the basis of probability with a consequence on a scale from 1 to 5.

 The new Performance Reporting functionality was implemented over the course of 2018.